What is COLA in Philippine Salary: Computation and Guide

 COLA meaning in salary

-Cost-of-Living Allowance (COLA) in salary is an additional payment given to employees to help them offset the impact of inflation on their essential living expenses such as food, housing, clothing, and transportation.
+Cost-of-living allowance (COLA) in salary is an additional payment given to employees to help them offset the impact of inflation on their essential living expenses such as food, housing, clothing, and transportation.

 This adjustment is often calculated based on changes in the Consumer Price Index (CPI), which monitors fluctuations in the prices of goods and services over time.
 It’s crucial to note that not all businesses include COLA in their compensation structures.